Taurus TX22 Review: Can-Ready Rimfire

 When my TX 22 first showed up, I was interested to see if the shine had worn off since SHOT Show.
 But as I opened the box, I was greeted with the same giddy feeling as before.

-It felt like a real gun, something similar to an M&P. It didn’t seem like a gun made for my daughter to shoot, it filled the palm of my hand and allowed for a proper two-handed grip.
+It felt like a real gun, something similar to an M&P. It didn’t seem like a gun made for my daughter to shoot.
+The comfortable grip filled the palm of my hand, allowing for a proper two-handed hold.

 The petite magazine button release rested perfectly under my thumb, requiring little effort to drop the magazine but not so easy as to do so by accident.
 The square trigger guard houses the trigger, which is where I went next.